vosaul/status.im/content/tutorials.md

 2) If using a real device, you also need to ensure that it is set to use MTP (media transfer Protocol) in the USB-debugging settings.
 Open the equivalent of your settings or develop options by pulling down the top menu and clicking in the debugging options.

+3) The new version of `status-dev-cli` does not require you to do any `adb` port forwarding any more and will, in fact, fail if you do.
+Just use the `scan` and `list` commands as and when you need them.

 Happy travels!

 <aside class="success">